 If you’d like to get Dress Down Friday in your email inbox every Friday, subscribe here.

-I am not uber organized so this is not natural for me.
+I am not super organized so this is not natural for me.
 It took me some time reading and brainstorming how I could make system that would be work for my needs.
 But I am beginning to think that I work best with paper and pencil as my primary mode of keeping track of things.